abr4xas/gmaps-input-backpack/README.md

     'attributes' => [
         'class' => 'form-control map-input', // do not change this, add more classes if needed ],
+    'view_namespace' => 'custom-google-maps-field-for-backpack::fields',
 ]);
 ```
+> Notice the view_namespace attribute - make sure that is exactly as above, to tell Backpack to load the field from this addon package, instead of assuming it's inside the Backpack\CRUD package.

 #### Preview: